bribes/Name-History-Checker/README.md

-# Basic Minecraft Name History
+# Basic Name History Checker

 Feel free to use this for your website.
 No credit needed!